 In the effort to design, build, and test a replicable model of calcified lesions in the peripheral arterial system for deployment of peripheral vascular intervention devices under simulated use conditions, using non-biological materials, the team has several success metrics with which to judge the overall success of their model.
 The first such metric of this project is safety.
 The model must adhere to all relevant safety standards as defined by ANSI, OSHA, or other applicable organizations.
-The model will also be judged by its ability to develop, justify, and characterize a variety of attributes of the calcified lesions present in PAD.
+The model is also judged by its ability to develop, justify, and characterize a variety of attributes of the calcified lesions present in PAD.
 These attributes include, but are not limited to, the durometer, adhesion strength, length, thickness, and degree of vessel occlusion.
 Accurate modeling of these attributes is crucial to the overall effectiveness of the calcified vessel model as a test instrument for peripheral vascular intervention devices.
-The model will also be judged by its ability to allow visualization of peripheral vascular intervention device deployment.
-To be an effective model for testing of intervention devices, the operators of this model should be able to see and understand its inner workings as a device interacts with the calcified vessel model is intended for mass-production, the ability to effectively repeat the manufacturing processes involved in its production is crucial to its success.
+The model will also be judged by its ability to allow visualization of peripheral vascular intervention devices deployment.
+To be an effective model for testing of intervention devices, the operators of this model should be able to see and understand its inner workings as a device interacts with the calcified vessel model is also judged on the replicability of its manufacturing processes.
+Because this calcified vessel model is intended for mass-production, the ability to effectively repeat the manufacturing processes involved in its production is crucial to its success.
 The team should be able to compose a document of these repeatable manufacturing processes that the client is able to follow exactly.
 Finally, the model will be considered a success if it does not exceed its allotted budget of \$3000 provided by the client.
-The team will likely fundraise an additional 10% of the original budget to contribute towards the project.
+The team has fundraised an additional \$800 to contribute towards the project.

-Above all, the calcified vessel model capstone project will be considered a success if it upholds the standards of W.L.
+Above all, the calcified vessel model capstone project is considered a success if it upholds the standards of W.L.
 Gore & Associates products, which are designed to be of the highest quality in their class and revolutionary in their effect.
 As a product, the model should live up to all its promises and address this given technical challenge with an innovative, reliable solution.
 Further definition of project success metrics is provided in Section 2, as well as in the mathematical modeling of Section 3.3.3, and the selection criteria of Section 4.3.3.
-Additional success metrics for the model may be developed in the future, especially as the team enters the final design phase of the project.
+If this project is continued by a subsequent team, additional success metrics may be developed to further enhance model evaluation and expand upon the current design framework.